 So don't be taken in by early season performances that are markedly different from expectation.
 Players are inconsistent as a rule, and stats like batting average are virtually impossible to pin down in-season.
+One exception: pitcher strikeouts do tend to stabilize early, so a marked shift in that rating might be something to pay attention to.

 BABS can validate early performance.
-When Trevor Story opened the 2016 season pounding homer after homer, it came as no surprise that his pre-season Asset rating was [P+].
+When Trevor Story opened the 2016 season pounding homer after homer, it came as no surprise that his pre-season Asset rating was (P+).
 That rating served the important purpose of validating his early power outburst.

 Of course, the Assets don't tell the whole story.
-In Story's case, his (|AV-, EX) Liabilities showed that caution was still warranted.
+In Story's case, his (|-A2, e3) Liabilities showed that caution was still warranted.
 There was batting average downside and his lack of experience widened the error bar on our expectations.